dmentipl/plonk/README.md

 Now you have a list of Dump objects with access to, e.g., the particle arrays stored as a Pandas DataFrame, and other quantities.

-For further usage, see `examples` folder.
+For further usage, see `examples` folder and documentation.

 Install
 -------